tstack/lnav/docs/source/formats.rst

       The `PCRE <http://www.pcre.org>`_ library is used by **lnav** to do all regular expression matching.

+    :module-format: If true, this regex will only be used to parse message bodies for formats that can act as containers, such as syslog.
+Default: false.

   :json: True if each log line is JSON-encoded.

   :line-format: An array that specifies the text format for JSON-encoded